-- 4.7.
+4.7.
 Credit ratings.
 These are the starting point for determining suitable counterparties.
-The Bank of England carried out their latest stress test on the major UK Financial Institutions in late 2015.
-All the tested institutions passed the test. - In line with the bands set out in the Audit Commission paper 'Risk and Return' attached here as Appendix B, and in common with practice in other local authorities, investments are made with institutions with an adequate grade or above, based on the ratings of two of the three main credit rating agencies (Fitch, Moody's, Standard and Poor's). - 4.8.
+The Bank of England carried out their latest stress test on the major UK Financial Institutions in late 2016.
+Four of the seven tested institutions passed the test.
+The test highlighted financial weaknesses in the accounts of RBS, Barclays and Standard Chartered Banks.
+The banks still have adequate credit ratings for investment purposes.

+In line with the bands set out in the Audit Commission paper 'Risk and Return' attached here as Appendix A, and in common with practice in other local authorities, investments are made with institutions with an adequate grade or above, based on the ratings of two of the three main credit rating agencies (Fitch, Moody's, Standard and Poor's).

+- 4.8.
 Where an entity has its credit ratings downgraded, by two or more agencies, so that it no longer meets the Council's criteria, no new investments should be made, and any that can be recalled without loss of interest should be.
 Where two or more rating agencies announce that the entity is on "rating watch negative" or "on review for possible downgrade" a similar policy is applied.
-An assessment of the likely change in credit rating will then be undertaken and the forecast rating used to determine the counterparty limit.
-When these warnings are withdrawn new investments can be made after an evaluation of the revised opinion. - 4.9.
-The proposed criteria for specified investments are unchanged: - Short-term deposits with UK banks and building societies, which are rated by at least two of the rating agencies and hold as a minimum an "F3" rating from Fitch, a "P-3" rating from Moody's and an "A-3" rating from Standard and Poor's combined with an adequate long-term rating as set out above. - Government institutions: In practice this means the Debt Management Office (DMO) and all UK local authorities (as defined by the section 23 of the Local Government Act 2003).
-Where government bodies offer the same terms as commercial borrowers, the Council should seek to invest first with the government body, due to the reduced risk of default.
+An assessment of the likely change in credit rating will then be undertaken and the forecast rating used to determine the counterparty limit. - 4.9.
+The proposed criteria for specified investments are unchanged: